- Agronomic: hops

 Grower perception.
 Both years, growers who used the dryer were satisfied with the ease of use, portability, and effectiveness.
 The first year we provided written instructions through email, but found that not all users read them that year, so the second year we put them on a foam core poster and mounted them inside the trailer so they were easily accessible, and all users were able to have them at hand through the whole process.
 Transport was easy- growers simply picked up the trailer, pulled it to their site, used it and returned it or it was picked up by the next user.
 A few phone calls or text messages was all that was necessary to facilitate moving it along.

 Processor perception.
 Two Ohio processors pelletized hops dried in the mobile dryer.
-From many discussion over the last several years, processors biggest gripe is that growers do not dry their hops evenly or thoroughly.
+From many discussions over the last several years, processors biggest gripe is that growers do not dry their hops evenly or thoroughly.
 That was not the case with the mobile dryer.
 Simply following provided instructions on bin rotation, use of heat and air, and moisture testing led all users to get their hops in the 8-10% moisture range, ideal for further processing and packaging.

 Adoption by other growers.
 I have provided plans, materials lists and talked with five hop growers (from FL, CT, OH, KY and NY) who have indicated they are going to build a similar system, but at this time don’t know if they followed through.
 I have had further interest from growers at showings.